ryanrozich/snowflake-dbml-generator/README.md

 ## Examples

-The following examples demonstrate the Snowflake DBML Generator in action using Snowflake the [Sample Data Sets](https://docs.snowflake.com/en/user-guide/sample-data) in Snowflake.
+The following examples demonstrate the Snowflake DBML Generator in action using  [Sample Data Sets](https://docs.snowflake.com/en/user-guide/sample-data) from Snowflake, and generating the visuals in [dbdiagram.io](https://dbdiagram.io/).

 ### 1. Sample TPCH SF100 Dataset